xiaoyatang/DynamicCLS/README.md

 **[Dynamic Scale for Transformer](https://openreview.net/pdf?id=vWkjFvYUws)**

 ---
+To reproduce our results on the PhysioNet2020 Challenge data, you may need to download their data from their **[website](https://moody-challenge.physionet.org/2020/)** .
 ## 🛠 Environment Setup

 To run our model, please create the conda environment using the provided `environment.yml`: